Interested in seeing more photos and less talk? I have an entire website geared towards my travel photography at www.tabithahawk.com.

 Extreme / Interesting Geographical Points

-Take the ultimate road trip and see interesting and less known areas like the far corners and extreme points of the United States such as the southernmost, northernmost, eastern and northwesternmost points as well as the center of the United States and North America.
-Almost everyone knows the Keywest, FL Southernmost Buoy but most people never thought of the other points.
+Take the ultimate road trip and see less known areas like the far corners and extreme points of the United States such as the northernmost, as well as the center and other interesting points of the United States and North America.

 49 USA state road signs with Canadian Provinces road signs visited so far.